Business ethics: Production

 This area of business ethics usually deals with the duties of a company to ensure that products and production processes do not needlessly cause harm.
-Since few goods and services can be produced and consumed with zero risks, determining the ethical course can be difficult.
-In some case, consumers demand products that harm them, such as tobacco products.
+Since a few goods and services can be produced and consumed with zero risks, determining the ethical course can be difficult.
+In some cases, consumers demand products that harm them, such as tobacco products.
 Production may have environmental impacts, including pollution, habitat destruction and urban sprawl.
-The downstream effects of technologies nuclear power, genetically modified food and mobile phones may not be well understood.
+The downstream effects of technologies, such as nuclear power, genetically modified food and mobile phones, may not be well understood.
 While the precautionary principle may prohibit introducing new technology whose consequences are not fully understood, that principle would have prohibited the newest technology introduced since the Industrial Revolution.
 Product testing protocols have been attacked for violating the rights of both humans and animals.
-There are sources that provide information on companies that are environmentally responsible or do not test on animals.
+Some sources that provide information on companies that are environmentally responsible or do not test on animals.

 Property

-The etymological root of property is the Latin proprius, which refers to 'nature', 'quality', 'one's own', 'special characteristic', 'proper', 'intrinsic', 'inherent', 'regular', 'normal', 'genuine', 'thorough, complete, perfect' etc. The word property is value loaded and associated with the personal qualities of propriety and respectability, also implies questions relating to ownership.
+The etymological root of property is the Latin proprius, which refers to 'nature', 'quality', 'one's own', 'special characteristic', 'proper', 'intrinsic', 'inherent', 'regular', 'normal', 'genuine', 'thorough, complete, perfect' etc. The word property is value-loaded and associated with the personal qualities of propriety and respectability, and it also implies questions relating to ownership.
 A 'proper' person owns and is true to herself or himself, and is thus genuine, perfect and pure.

 Modern history of property rights

 Modern discourse on property emerged by the turn of the 17th century within theological discussions of that time.
-For instance, John Locke justified property rights saying that God had made "the earth, and all inferior creatures, [in] common to all men".
+For instance, John Locke justified property rights, saying that God had made "the earth, and all inferior creatures, [in] common to all men".

-In 1802 utilitarian Jeremy Bentham stated, "property and law are born together and die together".
+In 1802, utilitarian Jeremy Bentham stated, "property and law are born together and die together".

 One argument for property ownership is that it enhances individual liberty by extending the line of non-interference by the state or others around the person.
-Seen from this perspective, property right is absolute and property has a special and distinctive character that precedes its legal protection.
+Seen from this perspective, property rights are absolute and property has a special and distinctive character that precedes its legal protection.
 Blackstone conceptualized property as the "sole and despotic dominion which one man claims and exercises over the external things of the world, in total exclusion of the right of any other individual in the universe".